 What is the Illinois Purge Law?

-The Pretrial Fairness Act, which got into effect on January 1, 2023, is part of a long-running movement to resolve cash bail and pre-trial detention concerns.
+The Pretrial Fairness Act, originating in 2021 is part of a long-running movement to resolve cash bail and pre-trial detention concerns.
 But the prosecutors has opposed in court throughout the state.

 Illinois is the first state in the US to outlaw cash bail.
 Given the potential consequences of enacting such a law, it has been termed the “purge law,” after the 2013 film in which any crime is permitted for one day, resulting in utter anarchy.